🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 print(f"➡ Plating thickness: {thickness:.2f} μm")

-# Plot: Plating time vs thickness
+# Plot: plating time vs film thickness

-time_range = np.linspace(0, 2, 100) * 3600 # 0-2 hour
+time_range = np.linspace(0, 2, 100) * 3600 # 0-2 hours

 thicknesses = [calculate_plating_thickness(current, t, area, 'Cu', 0.95)